HMS-Analytical-Software/goGitAlchemist/cmd/gitalchemist/README.md

 * make acctestworkflow TESTOS=darwin: run acceptance tests for macosx (aka darwin)
 * make acctestworkflow TESTOS=all: run acceptance tests for linux, windows, and darwin

-Thie make call requires prior authentication of the gh client.
+This make call requires prior authentication of the gh client.

 Example: